django-cms/djangocms-frontend/docs/source/plugins/index.rst

  Built-in Components
 #####################

-Find the available pre-built components for Boostrap 5 in the following sections:
+Find the available built-in components for Boostrap 5 in the following sections:

 .. toctree::
    :maxdepth: 1